 A. Student requirements:

-- Diagnosis on the Autism Spectrum or related disability and enrolled in a high school or 766 day school that participates in the PLAT program.
+- Diagnosis on the Autism Spectrum or related disability and enrolled in a high school or 766-day school that participates in the PLAT program.

-- Minimum of a 4th grade reading ability.
+- Minimum of 3rd-grade reading ability.

-- District is responsible for transportation.
+- School District is responsible for transportation.

-For further information on the PLAT Program please contact:
+For further information on the PLAT Program, please contact:

-The Autism Higher Education Foundation
+Autism Higher Education Foundation